 A client told me of a recent visit to a pediatrician's office.
-The pediatrician explained to her child what he needed from the child.
+The pediatrician explained to their client's child what he needed from the child in order to perform an exam.
 When the child's mother told the physician that her child didn't understand what he said, he responded by saying, "Children on the spectrum really understand everything that is said to them".
-The belief that 'children on the spectrum understand everything' seems to have permeated throughout the professional community.
+The belief that 'children on the spectrum understand everything' has permeated throughout the professional community.

 What does it mean to hold such beliefs?
 "What do we mean by understanding" Why is this question important?
 These questions are important because misuse of the term distorts the phenomenon of 'understanding' (Hacker, 2013) and renders it meaningless.
 Its misuse leads to well intention-ed but misguided intervention and uncertainty.